 - Obtain faculty sponsor’s signature on page four

-- Review our Tips for Success (pdf) to get the most out of your Internship or Co-op.
+- Review our Tips for Success (pdf) to get the most out of your Internship.

 - Review the Safety Guideline (pdf)